aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/slide/write_as_svg/_index.md

 | :- | :- | :- |
 | stream | **io.RawIOBase** | Target stream |
 | svg_options | [`ISVGOptions`](/slides/python-net/aspose.slides.export/isvgoptions) | SVG generation options |

+### Examples

+The following code example demonstrates how to convert the first slide from a PowerPoint presentation into an SVG file with options.